Data governance with Watson Knowledge Catalog

 Policy tools are scoped to Watson Knowledge Catalog catalogs in the same IBM Cloud account.

-You must have the Admin role for the Watson Knowledge Catalog app to create policies, create business terms, and view the Data Dashboard.
+You must have the Admin role for the Watson Knowledge Catalog service to create policies, create business terms, and view the Data Dashboard.
 Otherwise, you can only view policies and business terms.

 Some Watson Knowledge Catalog plans have limits on the number of rules and business terms that you can create.